 Keywords are terms that have been deemed to be associated with your business.
 A good way to think about keywords is to think of what someone might put into a search engine to find your specific business or service.
 These are key terms that you want to ensure are associated with your online content.

 Keyword Research Is A Fundamental Step In SEO

-If you implement SEO in Singapore, you might be wondering why practitioners place a significant importance and amount of their efforts in Keyword Research.
+If you implement SEO in Singapore, you might be wondering why practitioners place significant importance and amount of their efforts on keyword research.
 The answer is simple.
 Most of your target customers would type in a set of words in Google’s query box.
-Whoever appears on top of the search results page, will most likely have an increase of visitors in their website.
-This is where a solid process of Keyword Research must be established by the SEO company of your choice.
+Whoever appears on top of the search results page, will most likely have an increase of visitors to their website.
+This is where a solid process of keyword research must be established by the SEO company of your choice.

 Gets You Find Easily Online

 With keyword research, you can find the best set of search terms so your target customers can reach you whenever you’re needed.
 Upon consulting with an SEO service, you will most likely find the fitting set of words that has more weight or density to your site.
 Your in-house Search Marketing personnel can also take the initiative to try out some of these latest Keyword Research tools: • Moz Keyword Difficulty and SERP Analysis Tool • Google Trends • Keyword Planner from Google Adwords

 Getting good organic search results is getting more and more difficult with heavy competition.
 Sometimes the best keywords and key phrases for your site already have a lot of competition, especially among older sites that have authority and have plenty of backlinks pointing to them on search engines favour sites, and thus, they dominate organic search engine listings.